datarail/rnaseq/README.md

 		Path to .count file from bcbio output, which is a ensumbl ID by sample ID matrix

 	-a CHARACTER, --annotation=CHARACTER
- 		Path to group information file, which is a dataframe with 3 columns: group, condition and control
+ 		Path to annotation information file, which is a dataframe with 3 columns: group, condition and control
                		group: contains information which treatment samples will be compared against control cases in each group
                		condition: indicates type of treatment, replicates have same condition
                		control: TRUE for controls and FALSE for treatments